TIBCOSoftware/jrio-docker/README.md

 - [docker-engine](https://docs.docker.com/engine/installation) version 17.12 or
 higher
 - [git](https://git-scm.com/downloads)
-- (*optional*) TIBCO  Jaspersoft&reg; commercial license.
+- (*optional*) TIBCO  JasperReports&reg; IO commercial license.
 - Contact your sales
 representative for information about licensing.
-If you do not specify a TIBCO Jaspersoft license, the evaluation license is used.

 ## Downloading JasperReports IO

-Download the JasperReports IO commercial zip archive from the Community website and unpack it.
+Download the JasperReports IO zip archive from the Community website and unpack it.

 ## Cloning the repository(optional)